 Outpatient programs typically emphasize family involvement.
 This often includes regular family therapy sessions designed to educate family members about their teenager’s challenges, develop healthy communication skills within the family unit, and ultimately strengthen the overall support network surrounding the teenager.
 This allows families to work together, learn coping mechanisms, and create a safe and supportive environment for their teenagers at home.

 Due to their structured environment, inpatient programs may have less frequent family interactions.
-However, they still offer periodic family therapy sessions to maintain family connections during separation, address family concerns related to the teen’s treatment, and prepare the family for the teenager’s return home and continued recovery journey.
+However, they still offer family therapy sessions to maintain family connections during separation, address family concerns related to the teen’s treatment, and prepare the family for the teenager’s return home and continued recovery journey.
 These sessions ensure families stay informed and equipped to provide ongoing support upon their teenager’s return.
+Nexus is one teen mental health treatment center in particular that understands the need for family involvement in the healing process.
+To accommodate for this we offer weekly family therapy, weekly family visits, and daily family phone and video calls.

 Understanding the role of the family in the recovery process is crucial when deciding between these inpatient and outpatient treatment options.